William Akio: Cavalry FC

 In July 2023, Akio returned to the Canadian Premier League, joining Cavalry FC for an undisclosed fee, signing a contract through the end of the 2025 season with his home-town club.
 Akio would score his first goal for Cavalry in his third game, celebrating by running to the stands to hug his mother.
 In July 2024 it was announced that Akio would miss the rest of the season due to an ankle injury.
 After the end of the 2024 season, Cavalry and Akio would mutually agree to terminate his contract, ending his time at the club.

 Australia

 On March 12, 2025, Akio signed with Tigers FC of the Australian NPL Capital Football.
 On 18 September 2025, he scored two goals in the NPL Grand Final against Monaro Panthers, helping his team win the title with a 3–0 victory.

 In October 2025, he joined Marconi Stallions FC in the Australian Championship.

+United States

+In April 2026, Akio signed with USL League One side Greenville Triumph.